L. Murray Dixon

 Community Planning and Development

 This is a 3-story, 3-bay domestic building in the Art Deco style built in 1935.
+The building is rectangular in plan.
 The structural system is cement blocks.
 The foundation is reinforced concrete.
 Exterior walls are stucco.
 The building has a flat with parapet roof.
 Windows are replacement aluminum jalacy casement.
 Second and third floor level windows are a set of casement windows flanked by adjacent fixed windows; The central bay windows are then also flanked by singular stand-alone fixed windows.
 There is a single-story, full-span open porch characterized by an integrated (under the main) roof with fluted stuccoed posts.
 Porch is full-span across the east elevation, with the entrance to the porch directly centered up one step and the primary entryway directly behind that; Porch is cut out into the building; Porch is framed by four evenly-spaced fluted columns; Two-colored terrazzo floor design; Edges of porch finished in brick; Highly ornamented metal railing (waves along the top, diamonds and circles below).
 Primary entryway is centered on the east elevation; Glass door with narrow fixed glass window on either side and fixed glass arched window on top.

 * Date source: Miami-Dade County Property Appraiser